 We trekked Mount Pinatubo and met new friends along the way, explored the well-preserved streets of Vigan, went Sandboarding in Paoay, Laoag, were humbled by the giant Bangui Windmills, pampered in a gorgeous resort in Pagudpud, and stayed in Kapuluan Resort on Valentines Day.
 The minimalist-inspired resort served organic food (yes, we’ve seen their little farm).

-Experienced the untouched beauty of Siquijor.
 I don’t know what it is, but I can’t seem to say no to travel.
-Sure I still have lots to do for our new business, but when the opportunity of travel came, I had no doubts about it.
-Siquijor felt like being lost in a secret island that only a handful of people know about.
+Sure I still have lots to do for our new business, but when the opportunity to travel came, I had no doubts about it.
+Siquijor felt like being lost on a secret island that only a handful of people know about.
 We spent hours sunbathing and swimming and floating on the beach.

-Swam with sea turtles.
 We were a foot away from them!
 We weren’t allowed to touch them but just looking at them blows you away.
 This was my first time seeing them in the wild.
-On a side note: Apo island was great too!
+On a side note— Apo island was great too!

-Featured in Sunstar.
-Happy Sacks got featured in a prominent newspaper in Cebu!
+Happy Sacks was featured in a prominent newspaper in Cebu!
 Jeremie and I were so nervous during the interview.

-Sad to say goodbye to Happy Sacks.
-We sold the company to a good friend of mine.
+Since I planned on constantly traveling to Singapore to see Jeremie, we decided to sell Happy Sacks to a good friend of mine.
 I’m sure she will take good care of it.
 It’s sad to say goodbye to our first startup, but on the plus side, at least it lives on.